nath54/supersnake/README.md

 news:

--With the last update, I add at the game differents things, like eyes for the snakes, and a new game mode : "invisible zone"
+ - With the last update, I add at the game differents things, like eyes for the snakes, and a new game mode : "invisible zone"